mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ```
 </details>

 Obviously the previous analysis is biased by the amount of time since the initial release.
 The longer it's been since an album was first released, the more re-releases it should have.
 What if we normalize the number of releases by the number of years since the initial release?
-We could call the quantifier 'releases per year since initial release,' but I'll also add a constant of 14 years into the denominator, which accomplishes two things: 1) It prevents a division by zero error for albums released this year, and 2) It prevents albums released recently from dominating the analysis.
+We could call the quantifier "releases per year since initial release," but I'll also add a constant of 14 years into the denominator, which accomplishes two things: 1) It prevents a division by zero error for albums released this year, and 2) It prevents albums released recently from dominating the analysis.

 <details>
     <summary>SQL Query</summary>